pengvyn/kavpix-code/src/essays/number-tree/essay.md

     ...

 ```
 Awesome!
-Let's see how this looks when implemented in `parseInput`
+Let's see how this looks when implemented in `parseInput`.

 ```typescript
 function valueIsNumOrVar(